mhogg/pyvxray/README.md

 pyvXRAY outputs a series of virtual x-rays correponding to the analysis steps in the ABAQUS odb file.
 The virtual x-ray images are saved in common image formats (png, jpeg, bmp) and can be opened in any imaging package.

 The recommended package for analysing these images is [BMDanalyse](https://github.com/mhogg/BMDanalyse), which is available free under the MIT license.
 BMDanalyse can be used to create regions of interest (ROIs) and output a graph of the change in average grey scale value in each ROI in the image series.
-This can be related to the change in time of Bone Mineral Density (BMD) around an orthopaedic implant.
+This can be related to the change in time of Bone Mineral Density (BMD).

 ## Help